mrled/progfiguration/docs/src/getting-started/create-role.rst

 Like nodes and groups, roles must also be added to the inventory.
-In order for a role to be applied to a node, the role and the node must be connected via a :ref:`function <progfigsite-concept-function>`
+In order for a role to be applied to a node, the role and the node must be connected via a :ref:`function <progfigsite-concept-function>`.

 1. The **role** must be part of a function in the ``function_role_map``.
     One role might belong to several functions,